-Sightseeing here involves two hours on foot on uneven paths through the forest, seeing examples of reconstructed bamboo traps, Viet Cong kitchens, and tunnel entrances.
-Should you choose, you will also have the opportunity to spend a few minutes underground, on a short, crouched walk through an example section of the tunnel network.
+This morning, visit the fascinating Cu Chi Tunnels to learn the history of the Viet Cong and their guerilla tactics during the Vietnam War.
+Sightseeing here involves two hours on foot on wide but uneven paths through the forest, seeing examples of reconstructed bamboo traps, Viet Cong kitchens, and tunnel entrances.

+Should you choose, you will also have the opportunity to spend a few minutes underground, on a short, crouched walk through an example section of the tunnel network, which has been slightly enlarged for visitors' safety.

-Return to Saigon to explore its heady mix of local culture and colonial influences.
-See Notre Dame Cathedral and visit the Central Post Office, the Reunification Palace and the poignant War Remnants Museum.
+Stop for lunch at an organic farm en route back to Saigon.
+Explore the city's heady mix of local culture and colonial influences.
+See the Notre-Dame Cathedral and visit the Central Post Office, the Reunification Palace and the poignant War Remnants Museum.
+The latter is an emotional visit; you will be given time to explore independently.

 Please note: Those with back issues or claustrophobia are advised to forego the Cu Chi underground tunnel walk.
-The Notre Dame Cathedral will be under renovation until 2023.
-During this time, we are unable to enter the Cathedral; however, we can view it from the outside.